How To Backup Database with Bacula Enterprise SQL Backup Plugin? Technical Overview with BWeb.

 Enterprise IT is constantly evolving, bringing new trends and new ways of approaching the delivery of critical services and data.
 From virtualization to cloud, from containers to converged infrastructure, one thing has remained constant.
 Database servers remain a key component of most organizations, and often contain the most critical information for the continuity of operations.
-In the end, no matter how virtualized and highly available the infrastructure, being able to backup and recover critical databases to a point in time remains a necessary part of a fully realized disaster recovery, business continuity, and security strategy.
+In the end, no matter how virtualized and highly available the infrastructure, being able to backup database and recover critical database items to a point in time remains a necessary part of a fully realized disaster recovery, business continuity, and security strategy.

-Bacula Enterprise Edition provides the ability to protect many mission-critical databases, including Oracle, MSSQL, SAP HANA, MySQL, and Postgresql, providing the much-needed point in time, offline recovery option that is there when it is needed most.
+Bacula Enterprise Edition provides the ability to backup many mission-critical databases, including Oracle, MSSQL, SAP HANA, MySQL, and Postgresql, providing the much-needed point in time, offline recovery option that is there when it is needed most.
 The guide that follows will show you how to backup SQL database using Microsoft’s Linux virtual device interface.

 SQL Database Backup Configuration with BWeb Management Suite